azimutlabs/recruitment-tasks/front/J001/README.md

 # `J001`: TODO app
-The task is divided into parts each harder than the previous.
+The task is divided into different parts.
 Optional parts are not required to do, but it's going to be ***a big plus*** for you.

 ### Requirements
 + ***`React`/`Vue`***